Streamerbot/docs/streamerbot/3.api/2.triggers/core/file-io/file-tail/changed.md

   - name: Watcher
     type: Select
     description: |
-      Select a file tail from the Settings -> File Tails tab.
+      Select a file tail from the Services -> File Tails tab.

       - Select `Any` to trigger on **any file tail**